 Pathways to Employment

-We provide creative interventions and one-to-one support to help participants to realise their dreams & explore potential career opportunities.
-We work with those still in education, preventing them from becoming NEET, through to the long-term unemployed.
+We provide creative programmes and one-to-one support to help participants develop their skills & explore potential career opportunities.
+We offer a range of support options for those still in education through to the long-term unemployed.

 What’s your Story?